 The Stream+ has HDMI output only.
 It will NOT work with an older tube TV without an adapter.

 The Stream+ unit costs $149 direct from Channel Master.
 I purchased mine from them and received it in about a week or so.

-In the package, you get the Stream+ unit, a compact plastic unit about the size of one of those extra wide coffee mugs, power adapter, remote control, and quick start guide.
-The small size is beneficial to me, because I can put it on my mantle (unlike the previous-generation DVR+).
+In the package, you get the Stream+ unit, a compact plastic unit about the size of one of those extra-wide coffee mugs, a power adapter, remote control, and a quick start guide.
+The small size is beneficial to me because I can put it on my mantle (unlike the previous-generation DVR+).

 The rear panel has digital audio out, coax antenna in, HDMI out, Ethernet, USB port, and 12V power.
 The side has a micro-SD card port.